fleio/whmcs2fleio/README.md

 #### Tax rules:

 - tax rules that apply to all countries in WHMCS are not imported since Fleio does not support this

+#### Tickets

+- ! importing tickets works only using Fleio 2022.01.1 and above
+- tickets, ticket replies & notes created by admins will match staff users in fleio by their related WHMCS admin field which represents first name and last name of the admin at the date of creation of the ticket/reply/note
+- Fleio does not support multiple predefined reply categories using the same name so only the first by ID category from WHMCS will be imported with related predefined replies